Ah! mes amis: La fille du régiment (Gaetano Donizetti)

 As an Emerging Artist with Virginia Opera from 2014 to 2016, Mr. Bakari sang in productions of HMS Pinafore, Salome, Orpheus in the Underworld, La bohème, Roméo et Juliette, and Der fliegende Holländer.
-Other 2016 performances included Benvolio in Roméo et Juliette with Opera Carolina, tenor soloist in Carmina Burana with the New Hampshire Philharmonic, Mingo in Porgy & Bess with Opera Noire of NY, and Don Basilio in Le nozze di Figaro, Father in Daniel Catán's Il postino, and the King cover in Philip Glass' The Witches of Venice with Opera Saratoga.
+Other 2016 performances included Roméo et Juliette at Opera Carolina, Carmina Burana with the New Hampshire Philharmonic, Porgy & Bess with Opera Noire of NY, and Le nozze di Figaro, Daniel Catán's Il postino, and Philip Glass' The Witches of Venice at Opera Saratoga.

-Other notable new music credits include the leading tenor roles of Wissam in Tobin Stokes' Fallujah at the Kennedy Center, Hazel Motes in the premiere of Anthony Gatto's Wise Blood with Walker Art Center (New Focus Recordings), Marcellus in James Dashow’s Archimedes (Neuma Records), and Lorenzo in William Bolcom's Lucrezia, Grivet in Tobias Picker's Thérèse Raquin, Katz in Stephen Paulus' The Postman Always Rings Twice, and a national tour of Wynton Marsalis' Abyssinian Mass which was recorded and released by Blue Engine Records/Sony.
+Other notable new music credits include the leading tenor roles of Wissam in Tobin Stokes' Fallujah at the Kennedy Center, Hazel Motes in the premiere of Anthony Gatto's Wise Blood with Walker Art Center (New Focus Recordings), Marcellus in James Dashow’s Archimedes (Neuma Records), and Lorenzo in William Bolcom's Lucrezia, Grivet in Tobias Picker's Thérèse Raquin, Katz in Stephen Paulus' The Postman Always Rings Twice, and a national tour of Wynton Marsalis' Abyssinian Mass (Blue Engine Records/Sony).